top of page

 Alternate Air Sources

-Generally the Alternate Air Source is brightly colored.
+Generally, the Alternate Air Source is brightly coloured.
 Yellow is the most common and popular.
 It is widely accepted that the Alternate Air Source (AAS) should be attached to the diver somewhere within a "golden triangle" or "triangle of safety".
 This is an area formed between the chin and the two lower points of the rib cage.

-This approach is favored by most divers because, being what most entry level divers are taught, in an emergency it is a familiar position located easily, built into the muscle memory of divers through repetition.
+This approach is favoured by most divers because, being what most entry-level divers are taught, in an emergency, it is a familiar position located easily, built into the muscle memory of divers through repetition.

 A panicked diver is focusing purely on locating a source of air.
-By having the octopus (AAS) identifieable by its color and placement, much confusion is removed from a panicked diver who is possible suffering tunnel vision.
+By having the octopus (AAS) identifiable by its colour and placement, much confusion is removed from a panicked diver possibly suffering tunnel vision.

 Alternate Inflator Regulator